-With Tropical Storm Michael and Hurricane Leslie right on our heels, it’s time to take the necessary steps to make sure your business is prepared and your safety is intact.
+Hurricane season is here and it’s time to take the necessary steps to make sure your business is prepared and your safety plan is intact.
 Although storms and hurricanes cannot always be predictable, being prepared helps you protect your business the best way you can.
 Take a second to refresh on these top Hurricane Safety tips to keep you safe on and off the road this season.

 3. Do you know your weather terms?
 When checking your weather mobile app, make sure you know the severity of each storm alert to assess whether it is too high-risk to drive in that area.
 Pay attention to if an area is under watch or warning.
 Here’s a recap on the most common terms used by the National Weather Service for Hurricane Alerts: